-- ABAC provides academically-talented high school students opportunities to enroll in college-level coursework during their Junior and Senior Years of High School. - To participate, students must demonstrate that they are on-track to complete the USG's Required High School Curriculum (RHSC) and that the applicant is on track to graduate from a public school regulated by a school system and state department of education or a school accredited by one of the following approved accrediting bodies: - ° A regional accrediting association such as the Southern Association of Colleges and Schools - The Georgia Accrediting Commission - Georgia Private School Accrediting Council - Students attending non-accredited homeschool programs or non-accredited high schools may also be eligible to participate if they meet all general admission requirements for Dual Enrollment and have validated they are on-track for completing the USG's RHSC according to the policies and procedures of the institution to which they are applying. - Official High School Transcript - Students must have at least a minimum 3.0 High School Grade Point Average (HSGPA) as calculated by the institution for admission purposes and exempt Learning Support requirements. - Scores - If a high school would like to use the Accuplacer as an additional placement component, the following scores are recommended. - Reading: 237 - Math: 258 Effective Summer 2022 (Math: 266 Effective prior to Summer 2022) - WritePlacer: 4
+- ABAC provides academically-talented high school students opportunities to enroll in college-level coursework during their Junior and Senior Years of High School.

+- To participate, students must demonstrate that they are on-track to complete the USG's Required High School Curriculum (RHSC) and that the applicant is on track to graduate from a public school regulated by a school system and state department of education or a school accredited by one of the following approved accrediting bodies:

+- o A regional accrediting association such as the Southern Association of Colleges and Schools

+- o The Georgia Accrediting Commission

+- o Georgia Private School Accrediting Council

+- Students attending non-accredited homeschool programs or non-accredited high schools may also be eligible to participate if they meet all general admission requirements for Dual Enrollment and have validated they are on-track for completing the USG's RHSC according to the policies and procedures of the institution to which they are applying.

+- Official High School Transcript

+- o Students must have at least a minimum 3.0 High School Grade Point Average (HSGPA) as calculated by the institution for admission purposes and exempt Learning Support requirements.

+- Must meet one of the following minimum test scores:

+- SAT/PSAT

+- Evidence-Based Reading & Writing 480

+- Math = 440

+- - English or Reading 17

+- Math 17

+- Accuplacer

+- Reading 237

+- WritePlacer 4

+- Quantitative Reasoning, Algebra & Statistics 258